-eTown Live Radio Taping: James McMurtry and Erin Rae
+eTown Live Radio Taping: James McMurtry, Erin Rae, and BettySoo

 The beloved national radio program and podcast eTown is coming back to Bentonville, Arkansas for a recording session in the Momentary’s RØDE House—and you’re invited to be part of the live studio audience!

-Host and veteran bluegrass musician Nick Forster will welcome the renowned roots rock musician James McMurtry and folk-pop artist Erin Rae for an evening of soulful musical performances and captivating conversation.
+Host and veteran bluegrass musician Nick Forster will welcome the renowned roots rock musician James McMurtry, folk-pop artist Erin Rae, and Americana artist BettySoo for an evening of soulful musical performances and captivating conversation.

 In keeping with eTown’s signature blend of live music and engaging conversation between top-notch musicians and celebrated authors, scientists, and policymakers, the live show features performances from both musical acts, interviews celebrating local community leaders, and a one-of-a-kind musical collaboration with the eTown house band.